pattonsgirl/Spring2020-CEG2170/Labs/Lab09/README.md

 Type `make run` - this will compile and run your code file.
 If it fails, see the Troubleshooting Guide in [Setting Up Your Environment](https://github.com/pattonsgirl/Spring2020-CEG2170)

-This link to [Structures in C](https://www.geeksforgeeks.org/structures-c/) and [Files in C](https://www.geeksforgeeks.org/basics-file-handling-c/) are good resources for this lab.
+This link to [Linked List Introduction](https://www.geeksforgeeks.org/linked-list-set-1-introduction/), [Singly Linked Lists](https://www.hackerearth.com/practice/data-structures/linked-list/singly-linked-list/tutorial/), and [Files in C](https://www.geeksforgeeks.org/basics-file-handling-c/) are good resources for this lab.

 ## Linked List Basics